OneAnimeTeam/OneAnime/README.md

 ## Keep running and monitor your OneAnime

 In order to avoid each update, the program error to bring you the trouble.
-SmartBlog strongly recommends that you use NodeJS-based monitoring programs: PM2
+OneAnime strongly recommends that you use NodeJS-based monitoring programs: PM2

 For more information about PM2 installation, please see [How To Install Node.js on Ubuntu 16.04 | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) and [PM2 - Quick Start](http://pm2.keymetrics.io/docs/usage/quick-start/)